Peter-Vought/Django_Made_Easy_deployment/README.md

   ~/django_projects/finesauces$ sudo rabbitmq-server
   ```

-  You will probably receive notification that <i>rabbitmq-server</i> is already running:
+  You will probably receive notification that *rabbitmq-server* is already running:

   ***``Ubuntu 20.04.5 LTS terminal``***
   ```